RakeshReddyGondhi/AWS-Multi-account-terraform/README.md

-# Let's create a more comprehensive end-to-end AWS infrastructure using Terraform.
+# Let's create a comprehensive end-to-end AWS infrastructure using Terraform.
 This enhanced setup will include:

 1) VPC with Subnets, NAT Gateway, and VPN Gateway
 2) IAM Roles and Policies